dmdna/LittleAlchemyBD/README.md

 ## Alchemy Rules

 Just like Little Alchemy, players of Culinary Alchemy can only progress upon success.
-A player will know they **succeed** when the elements that they choose to combine turn into a new element, which is then added to their inventory.
+A player will know they **succeed** when the elements that they choose to combine turn into a new element (accompanied by a unique sound effect), which is then added to their inventory.
 If the players try to combine two elements, but they do not react, they have **failed** to create a new ingredient.

 ### Validity Check